CLG Naomh Columba: History

 The Donegal county team which won the 1992 All-Ireland Senior Football Championship had two Naomh Columba players on the panel — Noel Hegarty and John Joe Doherty.
 John Joe Doherty was selected as an All Star in 1993.
 In recent years, Aaron Doherty has played for the county team at senior level, having scored the winning penalty to defeat Armagh in the 2024 Ulster Championship final.
+In 2026, Paul O'Hare joined the county panel, and made appearances in both the McKenna Cup and National League.